Barn Conversion Nearing Completion

 Biodiversity

 The Ecological Report has been assessed by the ecologist who has confirmed that whilst evidence of bats has been identified, the report adequately deals with the issues concerned and that an EPS licence is likely to be granted for the development.
 As such, no objection has been raised subject to the imposition of conditions in respect of controlling any external lighting and carrying out the development is accordance with the Ecological Assessment recommendations.
+For those reasons set out above, I consider that the development accords with the principles of those policies set out above and the application should be approved.

-This application has been assessed against the conservation objectives for the protected habitats of the River Wensum Special Area of Conservation and the Broads Special Area of Conservation and Ramsar site concerning nutrient pollution in accordance with the Conservation of Species and Habitats Regulations 2017 (as amended) (Habitats Regulations).
+As part of this application has been assessed against the conservation objectives for the protected habitats of the River Wensum Special Area of Conservation and the Broads Special Area of Conservation and Ramsar site concerning nutrient pollution in accordance with the Conservation of Species and Habitats Regulations 2017 (as amended) (Habitats Regulations).
 The Habitat Regulations require Local Planning Authorities to ensure that new development does not cause adverse impacts to the integrity of protected habitats such as the River Wensum or the Broads prior to granting planning permission.
 The proposal relates to an existing residential unit and will not increase the number of dwellings.
 Using the average occupancy rate of 2.4 people, the proposal is unlikely to lead to a significant effect as it would not involve a net increase in population in the catchment and is not considered a high water use development.
 This application has been screened, using a precautionary approach, as is not likely to have a significant effect on the conservation objectives either alone or in combination with other projects and there is no requirement for additional information to be submitted to further assess the effects.
 The application can, with regards nutrient neutrality, be safely determined with regards the Conservation of Species Habitats Regulations 2017 (as amended).

-Under Section 143 of the Localism Act the council is required to consider the impact on local finances.
+The application also had to be judged under Section 143 of the Localism Act the council is required to consider the impact on local finances.
 This can be a material consideration but in the instance of this application the other material planning considerations detailed above are of greater significance.
+The application was liable for the Community Infrastructure Levy (CIL) under the Regulations, however, Cabinet resolved on 7/12/2015 to no longer apply CIL to domestic extensions.